conflowio/parsley/README.md

 You can find the change log in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Testing

-For testing you need to have [Testify](https://github.com/stretchr/testify) installed in your Go path.

 To run all the tests simply run: ```make test```.